Top Ten Dos and Don't in Tibet

 The Top Ten Dos and Don't is a great benefit not only for Travelers but also for local Tibetans.

 Traveling to Tibet is beautiful.
 Tibetans love Travelers traveling to Tibet.
-That is the reasons, many Tibetans will smile from the moment they see Westerners as a sign of love.
+That is the reason, many Tibetans will smile from the moment they see Westerners as a sign of love.

-The majority of Tibetans in Tibet are depending in Tourism business.
-We would like to Thank all the Travelers traveling to Tibet.
+The majority of Tibetans in Tibet are depending on the Tourism business.
+We would like to thank all the Travelers traveling to Tibet.

-Many previous Travelers have traveled more than ten destinations on the earth, and their favorite was Tibet, so we highly recommend Travelers to travel to Tibet and witness her beauty with authentic Tibetan travel expert ( Tibet Travelers ) via sending us Email at firstname.lastname@example.org
+Many previous Travelers have traveled to more than ten destinations on the earth, and their favorite was Tibet, so we highly recommend Travelers to travel to Tibet and witness her beauty with authentic Tibetan travel expert ( Tibet Travelers ) via sending us an email at [email protected]